-Devan loves yellow.
-He’s been asking me for handknit yellow socks.
-I was worried that by the time I had time to knit them he might have a new favourite colour–he does that sometimes.
+Hana loves yellow.
+She’s been asking me for handknit yellow socks.
+I was worried that by the time I had time to knit them she might have a new favourite colour—she does that sometimes.
 Since I needed a new sample for my Tip-Toe-Up Socks class, the decision was easy–yellow socks!
-Devan loves them and he still loves yellow.
+Hana loves them and she still loves yellow.
 In the class I show how to knit a replaceable heel for these socks and it requires some grafting.
-I demonstrate grafting on the needles which feels much more like a read more
+I demonstrate grafting on the needles which feels much more read more

 Remember those vintage plastic knitting needles?
 I have a few in my stash that were my Mum’s and might have even been my Grandma’s.
 Australian artist Liana Kabel breathes new life into them along with other bits of plastic and tupperware.
 Liana Kabel toys with nostalgia and the domestic sphere while transforming homecraft items and tupperware into contemporary jewellery.
 Liana sells her pieces in her Etsy shop.
-You can read more about Liana and her work on her read more
+You can read more about read more

 I recently found out about a great online knitting magazine called Petite Purls.
 It focuses solely on knits for babies and children.
 How could I not have been aware of it?
 Where have I been?
-Audrey’s First Day by Elizabeth Smith The Fall 2010 issue contains 13 free knitting patterns, a tutorial for sewing reusable sandwich wrappers and an article on the importance of read more
+Audrey’s First Day by Elizabeth Smith The Fall 2010 issue contains 13 free knitting patterns, a tutorial for sewing reusable read more